RoboJackets/mjackets-api/docs/development_process/api_lifecycle.rst

    Instead of a written description of the changes, the RFC issue may link to a Pull Request containing those changes in code form.
 #.
 The RFC issue must be labeled with the GitHub ``Stable API Change`` label
 #.
-The RFC issue must be submitted for discussion in the next STM32 Development meeting.
+The RFC issue must be submitted for discussion in the next development meeting.
 #.
-An notification must be sent to the #stm32-dev slack channel with a subject identical
+A notification must be sent to the #stm32-dev slack channel with a subject identical
-   to the RFC issue title and that links to the RFC issue
+   to the RFC issue title and that links to the RFC issue.

 The RFC will then receive feedback through issue comments and will also be discussed during the STM32 Development meeting.